cs3250team5/team5Project/README.md

 ## Overview
 This is Gmail Email client that uses [Pop3](https://en.wikipedia.org/wiki/Post_Office_Protocol) for retriving mail.

--This will download your inbox to your PC.
+	This will download your inbox to your PC.

--You can delete mail
+	You can delete mail

--You can send mail to others
+	You can send mail to others

--You can save your draft mail
+	You can save your draft mail

-## Requirments
+## Requirements
 For your email to work you need to have a few things.

--1) A Gmail account
+1) A Gmail account

--2) A two Step authentication setup
+2) A two Step authentication setup

--3) An app password
+3) An app password

 ## This Program
 When loged in this will automatically download emails in your local inbox.

 The main menu will have two options.

--Write a Message
+	Write a Message

-	-send
+		send

-	-draft
+		draft

--View Inbox
+	View Inbox

-	-view a message
+		view a message

-		-delete
+			delete

 ## Gmail Setup
 -Step 1: do stuff